serco-chen/memorable/README.md

 # Memorable

-A Rails logging system based on actions instead of model callbacks.
-Customizable ready-to-run configurations and built-in I18n support.
+A Rails logging system based on actions instead of model callbacks with minimum configurations and built-in I18n support.

 **Note**
 It's released on [RubyGems](https://rubygems.org/gems/memorable).